Beauhurst’s most-requested collaboration feature

 Metrics showed that subscribers with more collections were less likely to cancel their subscription.
 But we didn’t know whether this was correlation or causation.

-We wanted a quick win to start
+We wanted a quick win that’d increase engagement

 Even for small changes, I like to explore lots of options.
 This way I feel more comfortable that we choose the right direction.

-We spoke to our subscribers
+We interviewed our subscribers about collections

 We booked in interviews with relevant subscribers and spoke to them about how they use collections.